Types of Civic Integration

 - you are from a country not requiring an MVV

-- you are of Suriname nationality and have completed lager onderwijs in the Dutch language and can show a written certificate from the Suriname Ministry of Education and Volksontwikkeling
+- you are of Surinamese nationality and have completed lager onderwijs in the Dutch language and can show a written certificate from the Suriname Ministry of Education and Volksontwikkeling

 - you are living temporarily in the Netherlands (for reasons such as studies, au pair, exchange, medical treatment, etc.)

-- you have a work permit, or are zelfstandig or a highly skilled migrant (partners are also exempt)
+- you have a work permit, or are self-employed (zelfstandig) or a highly skilled migrant (partners are also exempt)

 - you are a family member of an asylum seeker with an asylum residence permit